Tom's Guide Verdict

 Even a cursory glance at WooCommerce and its online selling tools shows that it’s right up there with the best ecommerce website builders on the market.
 And our in-depth analysis of the platform didn’t disappoint either.

 WooCommerce boasts virtually everything you could need to create and manage a new online store.
 There’s an excellent extensions marketplace, and you can create any type of store required.
-On the downside, it’s a little more difficult to use than more beginner-friendly alternatives such as Shopify (opens in new tab) or Squarespace (opens in new tab).
+On the downside, it’s a little more difficult to use than more beginner-friendly alternatives such as Shopify or Squarespace.

 However, WooCommerce offers considerably more design flexibility and better ecommerce tools than virtually any competitors we’re aware of.
 Overall, it’s an excellent option for those with slightly more technical knowledge who want to create a highly customized online store.